BrucePerens/rigcontrol/README.md

 https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html
 ### Build and Flash

-On Linux, using *bash,* run the esp-idf environment script:
+On Linux, using *bash,* run the esp-idf environment script.
+Assuming that `esp-idf` is installed in the parent directory:
 ```
-source esp-idf/export.sh
+source ../esp-idf/export.sh
 ```
 On Windows, see the installation instructions on how to run a PowerShell or command prompt environment.